 - Commercial Mobile Alert System: CMAS is a public warning system developed for the delivery of multiple, concurrent warning notifications (see TS 22.268 [15]).

 Different SIBs are defined for ETWS primary notification, ETWS secondary notification and CMAS notification.
 Paging is used to inform UEs about ETWS indication and CMAS indication (see clause 9.2.5).
-UE monitors ETWS/CMAS indication in its own paging occasion for RRC_IDLE and RRC_INACTIVE.
-UE monitors ETWS/CMAS indication in any paging occasion for RRC Connected.
+UE monitors ETWS/CMAS indication in its own paging occasion for RRC_IDLE and for RRC_INACTIVE while the SDT procedure is not ongoing (see clause 18.0).
+UE monitors ETWS/CMAS indication in any paging occasion for RRC Connected and during the SDT procedure in RRC_INACTIVE.
 Paging indicating ETWS/CMAS notification triggers acquisition of system information (without delaying until the next modification period).

 KPAS and EU-Alert are public warning systems developed for the delivery of multiple, concurrent warning notifications (see TS 22.268 [15]).
 KPAS and EU-Alert uses the same AS mechanisms as CMAS.
 Therefore, the NR procedures defined for CMAS equally apply for KPAS and EU-Alert.